Maldivian Democratic Party: History

-In the 2018 presidential elections, the MDP candidate Ibrahim Mohamed Solih defeated incumbent President Abdulla Yameen, and was sworn in as president on November 17th, 2018.
+In the 2018 presidential elections, the MDP candidate Ibrahim Mohamed Solih defeated incumbent President Abdulla Yameen, and was sworn in as president on November 17, 2018.
 He promised to fight against widespread corruption and investigate the human rights abuses of the previous regime.
-In April 2019 parliamentary election The Maldivian Democratic Party (MDP) of President Ibrahim Mohamed Solih won a landslide victory, and won 65 of 87 seats of the parliament.
+In the April 2019 parliamentary election, the party won a landslide victory, and won 65 of 87 seats of the parliament.
 This was the first time a single party was able to get such a high number of seats in the parliament in Maldivian history.